-$r{k,l} = \sum{i,j} W{k-i;l-j} g{i,j}$.
-Or by suitable arrangement of rows and columns as matrix operation, r =
+$r{k,l} = \sum{i,j} W{k-i;l-j} g{i,j}$ .
+Or by suitable arrangement of rows and columns as matrix operation, r = W.g

-W.g

-Neural signals often show small-signal suppression, and high-signal saturation.
-We can describe this as a simple point-wise non-linearity, σ (), where σ is a sigmoid function (a function with an elongated "S" shape.).
+(Neural signals often show small-signal suppression, and high-signal saturation.
+We can describe this as a simple point-wise non-linearity, $\sigma$ (), where $\sigma$ is a sigmoid function (a function with an elongated "S" shape.
+We won't apply this non-linearity yet, and will assume we are usually in a linear regime).

-As we have seen earlier, one can describe a linear system either in the spatial or spatial frequency domain.
+As we have seen earlier, one can describe a linear convolution filtering system either in the spatial or spatial frequency domain.
 Thinking in frequency terms, a center-surround filter (as in the above figure) can also be interpreted as a band-pass filter, which suppresses low and high spatial frequencies, but leaves middle ones less affected.
 We return to this below.